Arjo AUS FAQ Covid-19

 - Difficulty breathing

-4. What do I do if I develop symptoms?
+4. What do I do if I am feeling unwell?

 5. I’m not feeling well and don’t think I can come to work, what should I do?

 You should contact your Manager/Supervisor prior to your normal start time to notify them as per normal.
-If you suspect COVID-19 or have any symptoms, then you should ring your GP/Health Clinic in advance and make an appointment.
+If you suspect COVID-19 or have any symptoms, then you should seek medical assistance for urgent assessment.
+Refer Q7.

 6. Should I be tested for COVID-19?